jonsch0219/Iot-Project-S23/README.md

 <img src="img/IoT-Bb-Sketch.png">

 ## Platform
 The choice of platform for this project is Adafruit IO.
-Adafruit IO is a cloud service with focus on ease of use, it provides a easy way to send data to a server and display it without much programming.
+Adafruit IO is a cloud service with focus on ease of use, it provides a easy way to send data to a server and display it without much programming needed.

 Read more about setting up an Adafruit IO [here](https://learn.adafruit.com/adafruit-io-home-security/adafruit-io-setup).